In the last year or so, the once much-maligned and ridiculed “fanny pack” has undergone something of a surprise renaissance.

 Among these more stylish and progressive newcomers to the “backcountry carry” catalog there have been many models that have caught our eye, but none quite so strikingly as the Montane Via Bite 1.
 Our first impressions were as you might expect — curiosity tempered by equal measures of skepticism.
 Could, we asked, such a diminutive product really be of any use?

-Fastening: A Velcro closure teams up with front stretch hook and loop adjustment to provide a secure fit and decreasing belt shift during dynamic movement.
+- Fastening: A Velcro closure teams up with a front stretch hook and loop adjustment to provide a secure fit and decreasing belt shift during dynamic movement.

 In essence, the Bite 1 functions like a free, oversized pocket — one that doesn’t let its contents jab your thighs or restrict your movements (hikers who regularly stash phones, cameras, keys, or all three in their pant pockets will know just the sort of annoyance we’re talking about!) and that provides just the right amount of storage for all the essentials we might need to have at hand while doing our sport either out in the backcountry or closer to home.

 With so many modern outdoor garments — and particularly those made for running or warmer temps — lacking any form of storage option, it’s easy to see how this tidy little belt could come in mightily handy not only for mountain runners but also dog walkers, regular hikers, skiers, cyclists, and even those carrying a regular backpack who simply want somewhere to store smaller items they’re likely to need more frequently, such as phones, cameras, gloves, keys, or maps and navigation devices.

 So just exactly what can you carry in a 1-liter central compartment and two small mesh side pockets?

 Here are a few of the combos we’ve used in varying activities:

 - Winter hiking: hand warmers, camera, trail snack.

 - Walking the dog: keys, poo bags, cell phone, treats.

 - Trail running: keys, jacket, MP3 player, energy gel.